igdownloader/InstagramDownloader/docs/_includes/readme.md

 ## Bulk Download

 Now it is possible to download all images and videos of one profile at once.
-The Button apperes right next to the `follow` button.
+The Button appears right next to the `follow` button.
 The feature includes scrolling down until all images are loaded, so it may take a while.
 It is also possible that instagram will ban you temporarily (just a few minutes) if you try to download like 1000 pictures.
 If you click on the `download all` button the page will begin scrolling down to load the new pictures until every